Rabbi Meir: Biography

 The last years of Meir's life were passed in Asia Minor.
 He was induced to leave Judea because of the conflict that arose between him and the patriarch over the change introduced by Simeon in the ceremonial of the Sanhedrin.
 Custom required its members to rise when the president, the judge, or the reader entered the academy.
 Simeon issued an order that the assembly should rise as a body only on his own entrance, while on the entrance of the judge only the first row, and on that of the reader only the second row, should rise.
 Meir and Nathan (the judge) felt offended at this new arrangement and determined to show Simeon's unfitness for his office by puzzling him with difficult halakic questions which he would be unable to answer.
 Informed of this, Simeon expelled them from the Sanhedrin, but he could not prevent them from writing difficult questions and distributing them among its members.
 Compelled to readmit both Nathan and Meir, he contrived that their names should not be recorded in the ordinances enacted by him.
 Nathan submitted, but Meir continued to embarrass the patriarch by addressing to him difficult questions.
 When, at last, the patriarch threatened excommunication, he answered, "I do not care for your sentence unless you can prove to me on whom, on what grounds, and under what conditions excommunication may be imposed," and left the Sanhedrin.

+A different story in the Babylonian Talmud indicates that he was forced to flee to Babylonia due to pursuit by the Roman authorities, or due to other unclear circumstances.